learn-static/.github/profile/README.md

 Learn-STATIC tools and the methodology behind them stem from the digital collections platform [CollectionBuilder](https://collectionbuilder.github.io/) and the [Lib-STATIC](https://lib-static.github.io/) community.

 ![NEH Logo](https://www.lib.uidaho.edu/media/cdil/neh-logo-small.jpg)

+Any views, findings, conclusions, or recommendations expressed in this space do not necessarily represent those of the National Endowment for the Humanities.